-To learn more about EFENP or if you are interested in hosting a series, please contact Marilyn Rabe at email@example.com.
+To learn more about EFNEP or if you are interested in hosting a series, please contact Mariacarmen Lambea at firstname.lastname@example.org.

 The Expanded Food and Nutrition Education Program has been serving Franklin County since 1969.

 EFNEP is funded by the National Institute of Food and Agriculture (NIFA), a branch of the United States Department of Agriculture (USDA).
 The program operates through Extension offices at land-grant institutions in every state and in the six U.S. territories.
-You can learn more about EFNEP at http://fcs.osu.edu/nutrition/efnep and http://www.nifa.usda.gov/nea/food/efnep/about.html.
+You can learn more about EFNEP at fcs.osu.edu/programs/nutrition/efnep and nifa.usda.gov/program/expanded-food-and-nutrition-education-program-efnep.